tamos/nice_things/README.md

 pip3 install -r requirements.txt

-or

-sudo -H ip3 install -r requirements.txt

-if on the UChicago Student Ubuntu VM
+Or if you are on the UChicago Student Ubuntu VM:

+sudo -H pip3 install -r requirements.txt

 ### 3. Leave PostgresSQL running and now, in a new terminal: